Continuous Test Orchestration And Execution Platform Online

 That Was All

-Now, you are good to go with automation for Signup page using Selenium and Java.
-In this Selenium Java tutorial, we gazed upon the registration process of LambdaTest.
+Now, you are good to go with automate registration page using Selenium and Java.
+In blog of How to Automate Registration Page Using Selenium And Java, we gazed upon the registration process of LambdaTest.
 We thought of different test cases, compiled a test script to have them executed and the Selenium Automation testing script was then analyzed to run for different browsers in parallel.

 The Selenium automation test scripts were executed using Selenium and Java, with the help of TestNG framework.
 In case you feel I missed out on a peculiar test cases regarding the LambdaTest registration page then feel free to let me know.
 I am all ears!
 Happy testing. 🙂